nabto/traffic-shaping-router/README.md

 ```

 ## Overall implementation design
 The main function creates an instance of the Router class, configures it.
-If the `ipv6` options is set, the main function calls the `execute6()`function, otherwise `execute()` is called (The main function could be extended to run both in seperate threads for dualstack).
+If the `ipv6` option is set, the main function calls the `execute6()`function, otherwise `execute()` is called (The main function could be extended to run both in seperate threads for dualstack).
 The Router class then starts receiving packets from the nf queue.
-When a packet is received, it is dropped from the nf queue if running in Drop mode, otherwise, the packet is send through a series of filters which is classes extending the Filter class.
-Each filter can alter the packet(only in drop mode), and choose wether or not to send it to the next filter in the series.
+When a packet is received, it is dropped from the nf queue if running in Drop mode, otherwise, the packet is send through a series of filters which are classes extending the Filter class.
+Each filter can alter the packet (only in drop mode), and choose wether or not to send it to the next filter in the series.
 If all filters choose to forward the packet, it ends in the Output filter which will send the packet to the network through the iptables OUTPUT chain.
 If a filter does not forward a packet to the next filter, it must call the `setVerdict(false)` function of the packet to drop it.
 Currently, 7 filters exists not counting the Output filter:

   * The Nat filter implements port restricted nat.
 It also supports port forwarding.
   * The Loss filter randomly drops packets based on a given probability.